hassaanahmedc/connectify/README.md

 * **Dynamic Discovery Engine:** Employs a custom proximity query based on location columns to rank and recommend connections to the authenticated user.
 * **Social Connection Matrix:** Built on a robust **many-to-many relationship schema** in MySQL to handle fluid follow/unfollow states asynchronously.
+* **Trending Topics Engine:** Utilizes a **many-to-many relationship schema** in MySQL to track, filter, and render trending topics dynamically based on real-time post activity.
+* **Tailored User Onboarding & NewsFeed:** Implements an intentional onboarding where new users select their areas of interest upon first login.
+The main newsfeed query evaluates these preferences, dynamically filtering and sorting posts in descending order to deliver a personalized, interest-first feed experience.
-* **Granular Security Policies:** Enforces strict server-side validation via **Laravel Policies**, dynamically rendering critical UI elements (like edit/delete actions) exclusively for authorized content owners.
+* **Security Policies:** Enforces strict server-side validation via **Laravel Policies**, dynamically rendering critical UI elements (like edit/delete actions) exclusively for authorized content owners.
 * **Optimized Performance:** Implemented batched lazy-loading for comments (fetching 5 at a time via targeted API payloads) to keep server memory footprints lightweight.

 ___